rahulvigneswaran/Data-Driven-Computing-in-Elasticity-via-Chebyshev-Approximation/README.md

 # Data-Driven Computing in Elasticity via Chebyshev Polynomial [![forthebadge made-with-python 2](https://img.shields.io/badge/Made%20with-MATLAB%20-brightgreen.svg)](https://in.mathworks.com/products/matlab.html?requestedDomain=) [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)]() [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)]()
 This repo consists of all the codes and dataset of the research paper, **"[Data-driven computing in elasticity via Chebyshev Polynomial](https://ieeexplore.ieee.org/document/8494096)"**.

+# THE CODES WILL BE RELEASED AFTER THE PAPER GETS ACCEPETED.
+STAY TUNDED !!

 <!---
 ## Abstract :
 Intrusion detection system (IDS) has become an essential layer in all the latest ICT system due to an urge towards cyber safety in the day-to-day world.
 Reasons including uncertainty in ﬁnding the types of attacks and increased the complexity of advanced cyber attacks, IDS calls for the need of integration of Deep Neural Networks (DNNs).
 In this paper, DNNs have been utilized to predict the attacks on Network Intrusion Detection System (N-IDS).
 A DNN with 0.1 rate of learning is applied and is run for 1000 number of epochs and KDDCup-’99’ dataset has been used for training and benchmarking the network.
 For comparison purposes, the training is done on the same dataset with several other classical machine learning algorithms and DNN of layers ranging from 1 to 5.
 The results were compared and concluded that a DNN of 3 layers has superior performance over all the other classical machine learning algorithms.